oconnecp/taskbask-space/README.md

 Set the Allowed Web Origins to http://localhost:3000

 Pull down the project via github
 Add your secrets by adding a .env file to the backend folder, adding them to the environment, or adding them as docker compose secrets.
-You will need the following variables
+You will need the following variables:
-AUTH_ZERO_DOMAIN
+- AUTH_ZERO_DOMAIN
-AUTH_ZERO_CLIENT_ID
+- AUTH_ZERO_CLIENT_ID
-AUTH_ZERO_CLIENT_SECRET
+- AUTH_ZERO_CLIENT_SECRET
-SESSION_SECRET
+- SESSION_SECRET

 the SESSION_SECRET will need to be 64 characters long.  if no session secret is provided, one will be generated but all sessions will be invalid upon backend server restart